 Further, the large lump sum will eat into the total credit available to your business.
 As a result, less working capital may be available in the future.

 Should You Apply for a Long-Term Business Loan?

-The business financing that’s right for you will depend on your current situation and needs.
+The business financing option that’s right for you will depend on your current situation and needs.
 Let’s consider whether a long-term business loan is right for you:

 1. Long-Term Business Loan Lenders Prefer Established Businesses

 Long-term business loans often involve large sums.
-As such, lenders prefer to work with businesses that are already established and that have been generating substantial revenues for at least a few years.
+As such, business lenders prefer to work with businesses that are already established and that have been generating substantial revenues for at least a few years.
 Often, they have a time in business requirement that will disqualify any business that hasn’t been operational for their specified length of time.

 2. Lenders Will Need to be Confident in Their Investment

 Usually, long-term business loan lenders prefer businesses with high credit scores.
 Your credit score indicates how likely you are to repay the loan.
 Given the risks that come with extending financing, lenders will pay close attention to your credit score and business history.

 Lenders may also request detailed plans regarding how you’ll invest the money into your business.
 A business’s success often comes down to vision, planning, and market opportunities.
-Lenders may want to see all the above, and could request business plans, cash flow projections, and other documentation.
+Lenders may want to see all the above, and could request documents such as: